James Husband (footballer): Norwich City

 On 11 July 2017, Husband joined Norwich City, on a three-year deal, for an undisclosed fee.
 He made his debut in the opening game of the season on 5 August, a 1–1 draw against Fulham.
 He was a regular for Norwich in the first half of the season, playing in fifteen league games and three EFL Cup games.
 However, after a 0–0 draw against next-to-bottom Burton Albion in December, Husband was dropped from the side, with Jamal Lewis replacing him as Norwich's first-choice left-back.
 Husband made three appearances in the second half of the season.
 The last of these was a 1–1 draw against Sunderland, where he was replaced by Lewis at half-time with the score 0-0.

 At the beginning of the 2018–19 season, with Lewis injured, Husband returned to the side for the opening game, a 2–2 draw with Birmingham City; however, he was immediately dropped again, with the normally right-sided Ivo Pinto being played at left-back for the next game until Lewis could resume his place.
 This was Husband's only Norwich appearance of the season.

 On 20 August 2018, Husband joined League One side Fleetwood Town on loan until January.

 Blackpool

 On 26 July 2019, Husband joined League One side Blackpool on a season-long loan deal.
 He was given a straight red card in his second appearance for the Tangerines, in a 3–1 win at Southend United.
 The loan deal was made permanent on 25 January 2020, Husband signing an 18-month contract with an option for a further 12 months.

+Neil Critchley made Husband the club captain for the 2024–25 season, replacing Oliver Norburn.

+On 18 January 2025, Husband made his 200th appearance for Blackpool.